JacpFX/JacpFX/_includes/main-documentation.md

 ## <a name=ApplicationLauncher></a>ApplicationLauncher
 An ApplicationLauncher contains the main method, the component-scanning configuration, the managed container configuration and the reference to the workbench class.
-JacpFX defines a Launcher interface which can be implemented to work with different managed containers like Spring or Weld; Currently JacpFX uses Spring as the managed container, but a minimal Launcher without any dependencies is planned in the near future.
+<br/>JacpFX defines a Launcher interface which can be implemented to work with different managed containers like Spring or Weld; Currently Spring is used as the main container implementation, but a minimal Launcher without any dependencies is planned in the near future.
 For the Spring implementation there are two abstract Launcher implementations are available:

 - The AFXSpringXmlLauncher
 - The AFXSpringJavaConfigLauncher